sale992/oireachtas-bills/README.md

 The application integrates with the [Oireachtas API](https://api.oireachtas.ie/) to fetch:

-- Bill information
+- Bill information from /legislation endpoint
 - Pagination data
-- Real-time updates

 ### API Endpoints Used